pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ## Data source instances

-Assume that the data source structure are as follows:
+Assume that the data source structures are as follows:

 - Instance 1